Lynn Schulman: 2021 City Council campaign

 During Schulman's 2021 primary campaign for the vacant 29th City Council district seat, she received influential endorsements from the Working Families Party, LGBTQ Victory Fund, U.S. Representative Grace Meng, and labor unions including 1199 SEIU United Health Care Workers East, the Communications Workers of America, the Freelancers Union, and the Retail Wholesale and Department Store Union.

 Schulman defeated eight other candidates in a June 2021 Democratic primary, the first cycle in which ranked choice voting was implemented in New York City.
 She received 60.0 percent of the vote in the final round, and the results were certified the following month by the New York City Board of Elections.
 Schulman then advanced to the November 2021 general election, in which she defeated one candidate running on the Republican and Conservative party lines to win the position.

 New York City Council (2022–present)

 Schulman took office as a member of the New York City Council on January 1, 2022.
 She was named chair of the committee on health by Speaker Adrienne Adams soon after.
 Schulman also sits on the committees on aging, criminal justice, education, fire and emergency management, and governmental operations, as well as the subcommittee on zoning and franchises.

 Schulman's primary legislative focuses have included increasing hospital capacity, protecting maternal rights, investing in green space, and improving government responses to public health crises, including the COVID-19 pandemic and the 2022-2023 monkeypox outbreak.

 Schulman, who is Jewish and gay, is a member of the Jewish Caucus, LGBTQIA+ Caucus, and Women's Caucus.

+In December 2024, amid a housing shortage in New York City, Schulman voted against Mayor Adam's zoning proposal(The City of Yes) to permit construction of 80,000 new housing units across the city.
+Lynn was one of 20 out of 51 members of the City Council to vote against the legislation.
+The vote was very divisive among the members who live in Queens.
+Community boards across the city also voted divisively in regards to this new zoning proposal.
+Parking minimums were also an issue in this debate.

+In a Twitter post on June 24, Schulman endorsed Andrew Cuomo in the 2025 New York City Democratic mayoral primary despite the controversy surrounding his candidacy stemming from his resignation in 2021 as Governor of New York State following numerous allegations of sexual harassment.

+Personal life

+Schulman is a lesbian.
+Her partner of 29 years, Adelaide Connaughton, died in 2018.